 I’ve written here about obtaining my personal cyber eyes because there are plenty of medical reports and advertorial information sources out there, speaking highly of the outcomes.
 But, not very many individuals have actually written about their own experience of vision enhancement.

 PRK or LASIK

-For some time I’ve considered, and discarded, the idea of PRK or LASIK as being “a bit of a bodge” at best, and a long term science experiment at worst.
-In my view, scarring the cornea to adjust the optical characteristics of an optical device with a lens just seems in every way wrong headed.
-Adjusting the lens characteristics should be the essence of the solution.
+For some time I’ve considered, and discarded, the idea of PRK or LASIK, as I believe it is a bit of a bodge at best, and a long term science experiment at worst.
+In my view, scarring the cornea to adjust the optical characteristics of the eye, when it is the lens that is incorrect, just seems in every way wrong headed.
+Directly adjusting the lens characteristics should be the essence of the solution.
 Reports of the reduction in dilated low-contrast visual acuity (i.e. the nighttime) from LASIK do not reduce my perception that it is a bodge.

 Perhaps 15 years ago I considered the idea of getting intraocular lenses which, although being very expensive, seemed like the right way to solve my problem of myopia, with no other vision issues.
 So 6 months ago with this resolution in mind, off to the surgeon I went.

 Following a very short discussion, the surgeon disqualified me as a candidate for the intraocular lens (IOL) procedure.
 This relates back to the original reason why I presented, being presbyopia.
 Simply put, there is no reason place an auxiliary lens adjacent to an aged human lens.
 For younger people the IOL is IMHO the right way to go, to preserve all of the options for future surgical advancement.
 But, there is another procedure that is prescribed for older presbyoptic myopia suffers, like me.